pulumi/docs/content/webinars/getting-started-gcp-serverless-graphql/index.md

 ---
 # Name of the webinar.
 title: "Getting Started with Serverless GraphQL on GCP"
-meta_desc: "In this guide, Lee Zen will walk you through building a serverless GraphQL API using Apollo GraphQL, and GCP Functions with the help of Pulumi."
+meta_desc: "In this episode, Lee Zen walks you through building a serverless GraphQL API using Apollo GraphQL and GCP Functions with the help of Pulumi."

 # A featured webinar will display first in the list.
 featured: false